Iraq —

-Mortar instructors from the U.S, Australia and New Zealand trained Iraqi troops on the use of their recently acquired M120 mortar systems, Sep.
+Mortar instructors from the U.S, and Zealand trained Iraqi troops on the use of their recently acquired M120 mortar systems, Sep.
 1-12.

 The new mortar systems replaced the Iraqis' Serbian 120 millimeter mortars.
 The M120 system is more accurate, has additional safety features, and increases the Iraqi army's ability to deliver indirect fires in the fight against the Islamic State of Iraq and Syria, Army officials said.